This post may include affiliate links; for details, see our disclosure policy.

-The Negroni sbagliato is one of the easiest cocktails out there!
-It’s equal parts of the all the ingredients: 1 ounce or 2 tablespoons.
-You don’t even need a cocktail shaker: just mix right in the glass.
+The Negroni Sbagliato is one of the easiest cocktails out there!
+It’s equal parts of all the ingredients.
+You don’t even need a cocktail shaker: just mix right in the glass!
 Here’s what to do (or go to the recipe below):

 - Mix.
-Add the Campari and sweet vermouth to a lowball glass.
+Add 1 ounce each of Campari and sweet vermouth to a lowball glass.
 Add ice.

 - Pour in sparkling wine.
 Add the Prosecco and serve!